centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 Prices can be set on variant level, but not size.
 By default, all variants of the same product share the same price, but you can choose to enable individual variant prices for some or all variants.
 When creating a price list, there are multiple data points that can be added, but not all of them are mandatory during the creation phase, since some oftentimes are set by the client in Centra.
 Let’s take a look at what you must send in and an example after that.

 - Name: the name of the pricelist.
 Could be as simple as the currency of the pricelist or something with a longer description
-- Store: This is the id of the store that the price list should be added to
+- Store: This is the ID of the store that the price list should be added to
 - Currency: set with currencyIsoCode.
 Self-explanatory, the currency of the pricelist

 Other fields like Default shipping option, adding countries, can also be done upon creation or by updating the pricelist.
 But as stated earlier, these are oftentimes set by the client directly in the Centra admin, however the example contains them.
 Countries are only added for pricelists in a DTC store.
 In Wholesale, there’s also an option to add RRP prices to the pricelist.